 For the 2018-19 academic year, tuition is $26,224 for state residents and $52.448 for out-of-state students.

 Students can rent furnished and unfurnished rooms and apartments near campus.
 The Housing Resource Center can be contacted for University-owned housing at 412-624-9900 or for off-campus housing at 412-624-6998.
 In collaboration with Pitt's Office of International Services, the Off Campus Living Office has produced a series of videos to help students and new faculty find housing in Pittsburgh.
 Everything from Pittsburgh's neighborhoods to renter's insurance, leases and more are included in the series.
 View the video series on the Student Affairs YouTube Channel.

-The department has over 160 graduate students, over 1/3 PhD students.
+The department has over 180 graduate students, about half PhD students.
 Roughly one fourth of the graduate students are part-time, employed by industry in the Pittsburgh area.

 The University of Pittsburgh Swanson School of Engineering has established an Electric Power Engineering Post-Baccalaureate / Graduate Certificate Program that rises to the challenge of meeting the nation's critical development needs for electrical energy professionals.
 This is the only distance-enabled program in electric power engineering that allows students to attend classroom lectures in real time, and also allows synchronous participation remotely via the Internet.
 Learn more

 Pittsburgh is a cultural city and has been a major center for industrial activity and technological innovation for many decades.
 In recent years, the city has been undergoing a phase of corporate growth, emphasizing high technology.
 Pittsburgh is one of the nation's largest corporate headquarters cities.
 It offers many cultural and recreational resources, such as the Pittsburgh Symphony, the Pittsburgh Opera Company, the Pittsburgh Ballet Theatre, and major-league sports.